 The findings of a new study led by Victoria University highlights that body image plays a key role for girls to participate in sport and physical activity.
 Uniforms that are specifically made for girls, rather than unisex clothing is an important factor in making girls feeling more comfortable about being active.

 Sporting clubs play a big part in shaping and supporting local communities.
 Being part of a sporting club provides a socially valued role for participants and creates a sense of community cohesion.

 The Sporting Club Grants program provides grants to assist in the purchase of sports uniforms and equipment and to improve the capacity and accessibility of Victorian clubs and other community sport and recreation organisations, and increase the skills of their coaches, officials and managers.

-Since 2014, the Victorian Government has provided more than 8170 sporting club grants totalling more than $12.1million to clubs across the state.
+The Victorian Government has provided more than 8170 sporting club grants totalling more than $12.1million to clubs across the state.